JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 From inspection, we find that the prediction intervals are likely too wide during the summer months where power generation is at its peak, due to the overly large effect of the variance during the winter months on the residual error estimates.

-The implementation of the prediction intervals can be found in the attached Jupyter Notebook `JK_2.ipynb`.

 #pagebreak()
 = An ARX Model for the Heating of a Box <sec:3>